PersistentWorldNetwork/PersistentWorldNetwork/README.md

     - Stores worldwide persistent data
     - Routes authenticated or "lost" users to zone servers
     - Communicates with Zone Servers to sync data across zones
-    - Manages zone server lifecyle, spawns new zone servers as needed
+    - Manages zone server lifecycle, spawns new zone servers as needed
 - Zone server
     - Stores persistent data for a fixed area in the World
     - Routes users to adjacent Zone servers